 Take note of trends in your market, like switching to E-commerce platforms such as Shopify or WordPress, changes in your business environment and what you can expect from your suppliers.
 By being alert to changes, you’ll be able to strategize more effectively and ensure that your business continues to succeed in a changing environment (see also Etsy online platform).

 The Bottom Line

-Learning how to write a business plan is only half the battle.
+Last but not least, as a business owner, it’s important that you pay attention even to things like invoices.
+As explained here, they serve to keep your operations in check.
+Now, to summarize, learning how to write a business plan is only half the battle.
 Knowing how to improve it and continuously reiterate and adapt it is the other half.
 When writing a business plan, always be clear and concise with language.
 In terms of your business plan format, adhering to a traditional or generally expected format can improve your chances of getting lenders to fund your company.
 For banks and lenders, the financial section is naturally of the most immediate importance.
 But they will review the document as a whole, so every section of your business plan should be thoroughly researched and clearly written and organized.
 This will help your chances of funding your business and getting it up and running.